Iowa Department of Education

-The DE employs approximately 235 people in four major divisions: Division of Community Colleges, Division of School Finance and Support Services, Division of Communication and Information Services, and Division of Learning and Results.
+The DE employs approximately 220 people in four major divisions: Division of Community Colleges, Division of School Finance and Support Services, Division of Policy and Communications, and Division of Learning and Results.
 Although the state libraries, vocational rehabilitation, and public television remain affiliated with the Department of Education, their operations have expanded and developed into independent entities with independent boards.

 - DE Table of Organization

 - DE Directory by Division